pradhuman-suner/Procurement-Application/README.md

 # Procurement-Application
-This is procurement web application i made using anguler and spring boot.
+This is procurement web application i made using angular and spring boot.

 # Features In The Application :
 :busts_in_silhouette: User Module - 1.
 Can See Product List